SOHITVISH/SOHITVISH/README.md

 📍 Ayodhya, India

 🚀 Currently working as an **L3 IT Infra Network Engineer** at **MVI Airport, Ayodhya**
-💡 Background in Networking, focused on Software Development
+💡 Background in Networking and Software Development

 ---